4ndybuk/itk_qps/README.md

 ## Usage
 1. Use your ITk Prodcution Database login credentials to access the menu
-2. Choose the service from the list of options (A -> F)
+2. Choose the service from the list of options (A -> G)
 3. Retrieve(Push) information from(to) the database either by a single input or pre-filled .csv file

 ## License